-- Store or secure all loose items inside the motor home before traveling.
-Possible overlooked items such as canned goods or small appliances on the countertop, cooking pans on the range, or free-standing furniture items can become dangerous projectiles during a sudden stop. - Be aware of GVWR, GAWR, and individual load limit on each tire or set of duals (See "Loading the Vehicle" in Section 12). - Never load the motor home in excess of the gross vehicle weight rating of the gross axle weight rating for either axle.
+- Store or secure all loose items inside the motorhome before traveling.
+Possible overlooked items such as canned goods or small appliances on the countertop, cooking pans on the range, or free-standing furniture items can become dangerous projectiles during a sudden stop. - Be aware of GVWR, GAWR, and individual load limit on each tire or set of duals (See "Loading the Vehicle" in Section 12 -Miscellaneous).